hainayanda/Alter/README.md

 ### Manual Mapping

-If you use non `Codable` type for property, or maybe you want to represent different data in Swift property other than real property, you could `@AlterMapped` attribute instead of `@Mapped` and pass `TypeAlterer` as converter.
-With this method, you don't need to implement `init(from decoder: Decoder) throws` and `func encode(to encoder: Encoder) throws` manually.
+If you use non `Codable` type for property, or maybe you want to represent different data in Swift property other than real property, you could use `@AlterMapped` attribute instead of `@Mapped` and pass `TypeAlterer` as converter.
+With this method, you don't need to implement `init(from:) throws` and `func encode(to:) throws` manually.

 ```swift
 struct User: Alterable {